BREAKFAST PLENARY SESSION 3

 Diversity Enrichment Programs: A Holistic Approach to the Recruitment, Yielding, and Retention of Underrepresented Students at the University of Oklahoma

-This presentation provides an examination of Diversity Enrichment Programs, a department within Admissions and Recruitment, tasked with the recruitment of underrepresented students.
-Through targeted outreach including visits, programming, and use of student interns, Diversity Enrichment Programs (DEP) at the University of Oklahoma's Admissions and Recruitment office, utilizes a holistic approach to reach underrepresented students.
-Explore DEP’s recruitment model, which includes: programming, communications, and the structure utilized by the office.
-Take away a recruitment model that can be utilized by universities in their work with underrepresented populations.
+Through targeted outreach including visits, programming, and the use of student interns, Diversity Enrichment Programs (DEP), a department within the University of Oklahoma's Admissions and Recruitment office, utilizes a holistic approach to reach underrepresented students.
+Explore DEP's recruitment model, including programming, communications, and office structure, and see how it could be implemented at other universities in their work with underrepresented populations.

 Trey Moore, University of Oklahoma

 #FIUStrong: Student Success After a Disaster

-The 2017-18 school year was filled with uncertainty and devastation.
-Harvey flooded parts of Texas; Irma had the entire state of Florida on alert; Maria tore through Caribbean islands and left places like Puerto Rico in ruins.
-However, less than a week, FIU became a hub to nearly 300 college students evacuating the devastation left behind by Hurricane Maria.
+During the 2017-18 school year, Hurricane Harvey flooded parts of Texas; Irma had the entire state of Florida on alert; Maria tore through Caribbean islands and left places like Puerto Rico in ruins.
+In the span of a week, Florida International University became a hub to nearly 300 college students evacuating the devastation left behind by Hurricane Maria.
 There is no manual for how to recruit and retain students when disaster strikes your campus.
-How to address it in an information session; how to evaluate a transcript for a student who may or may not have a home institution?
-What about the students who just started?
-How do you assure the parents that your institution has their best interest in mind when making institutional decisions?
-What is your plan?
-Hear how FIU, the largest HIS, served its community of faculty, staff, and students and evacuees and became the #FIUStrong project.
+Hear how FIU served its community of faculty, staff, and students and evacuees and launched the #FIUStrong project.